BlogGuides & TipsPractical Information

 Do I need a visa to visit Morocco?

 Citizens of the EU, USA, UK, Canada, and many other countries can enter Morocco visa-free for up to 90 days.
-Check the latest requirements with your nearest Moroccan embassy or consulate before travel, as regulations can change.
+Requirements do change, so verify the current rules with your nearest Moroccan embassy or consulate before travel — especially if you are connecting through a third country.
+The Moroccan National Tourism Office also publishes up-to-date entry information and destination guidance.

 What language is spoken in Morocco?

 Morocco’s official languages are Arabic and Amazigh (Berber).
-Darija (Moroccan dialect) is spoken daily.
-French is widely used in business and tourism.
+Darija — the Moroccan Arabic dialect — is what you will hear spoken in the streets.
+French is widely used in business, signage, and tourism.
 Spanish is common in the north.
-English is increasingly spoken in tourist areas, particularly among younger Moroccans.
+English is increasingly spoken among younger Moroccans in the major cities and tourist areas.

 How many days do I need in Morocco?